-https://products.office.com/en-US/student/office-in-education#FAQS https://www.microsoft.com/en-us/education/products/office/default.aspx own that meets the timeline laid out below.
+DUE DATES AND LATE ASSIGNMENTS: No late submissions will be accepted.
+With all assignments known well in advance, students must work to create a schedule of completion on their own that meets the timeline laid out below.
 Each student is expected to create a buffer for yourself, accounting for any unexpected events (personal, academic and technology related) that may occur near the due dates.
 When submitting assignments to Canvas, technical issues can arise.
 Be sure that you are allowing time to seek assistance from the Canvas Support folks, should something prevent you from submitting the assignment.
-This is great practice for the pressures and deadlines that are a key part of your future career as a Social Worker.
+This is great practice for the pressures and deadlines that are a key part of your future career as a recovery center/program employee, Social Worker, or other helping profession.
 Late assignments/work in our field means that individuals go without something that they need to be successful/healthy/whole.